Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> The only person you should try to be better than is the person you were yesterday.
+> Being wrong opens us up to the possibility of change.

 <!-- QUOTE_END -->